hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/boundaries.md

   - {ref}`Stream gauges <tm2d-bounds>` (rather avoid)
 ```

+(tm-edit-bc)=
 ## Edit Boundary.Cli to Change Conditions

 To view or edit the type of boundary conditions, open the `.cli` file with a text editor (read more about {ref}`text editors <npp>`).
 Typically, most of the rows will hold the value combination `2 2 2` in columns 1-3, that is, they are solid boundaries.
 The liquid boundary rows start with `4` or `5` as listed in {numref}`Tab. %s <bc-defs-tm>`.
 Every row in the `.cli` file represents a node of the mesh, and neighboring rows represent neighboring mesh nodes.
-For instance, the node described in row 435 of a `.cli` file is geospatially located directly between the boundary nodes described in lines 434 and 436 of the `.cli` file.
+For instance, the node described in row (line) 435 of a `.cli` file is geospatially located directly between the boundary nodes described in lines 434 and 436 of the `.cli` file.
 Since the definitions in the `.cli` file are purely geometric or geometric attributes, additional hydraulic attributes must be prescribed or linked in the steering (`.cas`) file.
 Thus, the Telemac steering file controls how much water is flowing through the liquid boundaries, and/or the water depth/surface elevation with the following keywords:

 ```fortran
 / Keywords in a .cas steering file